 This will be our first face-to-face conference since 2019 and will mark Unimutual’s 33rd year of operation.
 In the three years since we last gathered in person, it’s safe to say a lot has happened.
 A global pandemic, ongoing lockdowns, extreme weather, escalating cybercrime, market volatility, global conflict, and an inflationary environment are just some of the challenges faced by us as professionals, and as humans.

 The conference theme, Resilience in a changing landscape, reflects the journey that we’re all on.
-Our program of speakers, forums, and networking events aim to provide you with opportunities to delve into what it means to be resilient and deal with constantly shifting parameters.
+Our Conference Program 2023 of speakers, forums, and networking events aim to provide you with opportunities to delve into what it means to be resilient and deal with constantly shifting parameters.

 At the Unimutual conference, we will examine the changing risk landscape and resilience investment for future natural hazards.
 The focus will be on how organisations can adapt and become resilient to major threats.
 The conference will explore the research on disaster insurance and how it is becoming unaffordable or withdrawn entirely and new schemes that are being created to combat this issue.
 The conference will review the changing cyber landscape and participants will hear first-hand from our CEO on the future strategic objectives of Unimutual.
 We will also be focusing on the resilience of the individual and the organisational workplace in a rapidly changing environment.
 The conference brings together individuals from the higher education sector and affiliated organisations focused on risk management and protection.